Mehmet-github06/Social-Network-Web-Page/README.md

 1. Clone or download this repository to your local machine.
 2. Open the `index.html` file in a web browser.

-## Features

-- View a list of products with images, titles, descriptions, and prices.
-- Filter products by category and search for specific items.
-- Add products to the shopping cart.
-- View details about each product in a modal.
-- Remove items and adjust quantities in the shopping cart.
-- See the total amount in the shopping cart.

 ## Screenshot